JayLovesProgramming/FiveM-Vape-Script/README.md

-# Outdated
-- A very old script I wrote.
-It is poorly wrote so please don't use this although it should work fine
+# Outdated - use if you want but I wouldn't reccomend it